facelessuser/RegReplace/readme.md

         // - case: regex case sensitivity (true|false) false is default (this setting is optional)
         // - file_pattern: an array of file patterns that must match for the sequence to be applied
-        // - sequence: an array of replacement definitions to be applied on saving the file {
+        // - sequence: an array of replacement definitions to be applied on saving the file
+        // - multi_pass: perform multiple passes on file to catch all regex instances {
             "file_regex": [".*\\.sublime-(settings|commands|menu|keymap|mousemap|theme|build|project|completions|commands)"],
             "file_pattern": ["*.json"],